jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 |:----------:|:------:|:----:|:---------:|:------------------------------------------------------:|
 | Definition | Clause | Call | Reference | Illegal: a square can’t be both a call and a reference |

-< Not true: a call doesn’t have to directly exit a square if it calls a procedure reference embedded in the same procedure or a clause of the procedure >
+< Not true: a call doesn’t might directly exit a square if it calls a procedure reference embedded in the same procedure or a clause of the procedure >

 Note here that the access symbol of a solid procedure reference line is also drawn solid.